 As our wavelengths span orders of magnitudes, so do our applications.
 Outside, we study CO2 sequestration and geothermal exploration, as well as micro-seismicity for fluid reservoir characterization.
-In the laboratory, we do rock physics, ice core tomography, and medical imaging.
+In the laboratory, we do rock physics in collaboration with the PORO lab, ice core tomography, and medical imaging.

 News & Announcements

 - More recognition for Sam’s research Already on a roll, Sam Hitchman entered the Faculty of Science postgraduate poster competition.
 His poster on laser ultrasonic investigations of apple ripeness was awarded “high distinction.”
 We congratulate Sam with this top-8 finish in a field of 65 posters in contention!

 - Jami wins Excite Summer School poster competition During the Summer school on biomedical imaging organised by Excite in Zurich, Jami has won the student poster competition for her work on Gas Coupled Laser Acoustic Detection (GCLAD).
 It was an SPIE student travel award and a Dodd-Wall Centre travel award that helped her attend the meeting.
 Congratulations to Jami on the plethora of ...